milena-t/MSc_thesis/README.md

   * Filter contigs shorter than 5000 bp to get rid of potential contaminations (script `filterContigs.pl`)
   * Perform a prokka annotation on the resulting fasta files (keeping only the .gbff file for each sequence)
   * Run roary on all prokka output files
+The Nextflow script has hardcoded directory names at each process, which can either be replaced with a config file or edited for each new run.

 ### Process the roary output